hackern0v1c3/CanaryPi/README.md

 ```

 ## Advanced Usage
 There are a lot of optional params that can be passed to the container.
-Any of the following params can be added to the docker startup command using
+Just see the parameter tables below.
+Any of the params can be added to the docker startup command using

 ```-e paramname='paramvalue'```